T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Icons Template Group
 ^^^^^^^^^^^^^^^^^^^^

-This example will display grafics instead of text 'add' and 'remove'.
+This example will display graphics instead of text 'add' and 'remove'.
 Also there is a distance between the templateGroups.

  * FormElement.parameter::